 One of our immigration lawyers in Malta can offer support for obtaining a Maltese visa.
 They can also help you relocate to Malta or obtain a residence permit in Malta.
 Here is a video with complete details:

 How do I apply for a Maltese visa?

 It is important to know that non-EU and non-EEA citizens must apply for a Maltese visa and must register with the local authorities for entering and living in Malta.
 Among the requirements for obtaining such a visa, a valid passport for more than three months beyond the duration of your stay in Malta is imposed.
-Foreign citizens wanting to enter Malta can apply for the national long-stay visa or the D visa, which is the same thing, respecting the requirements like having a valid passport, filling an application form and providing documents to prove the living in Malta.
-You can benefit from complete support offered by our team of immigration lawyers in Malta if you want to move to Malta and need a visa or a residence permit in Malta.
+Foreign citizens wanting to enter Malta can apply for the national long-stay visa or the D visa, which is the same thing, respecting the requirements like having a valid passport, filling an application form, and providing documents to prove they living in Malta.
+You can benefit from complete support offered by our team of immigration lawyers in Malta if you want to immigrate to Malta and need a visa or a residence permit in Malta.

 Immigration of third-country citizens to Malta

 Third-country nationals are non-EU/EEA/EFTA citizens who need to apply for a Maltese visa to enter this country.
 Here are the conditions for foreigners wanting to enter Malta and apply for the needed type of visa:

 - Company owners in Malta who want to hire non-EU/EEA citizens need to prepare and provide an employment contract.